Wach-E/tblx-SRE-Challenge-Emmanuel-Wachukwu/Task 3 - Documentation/1-Setup-Application-CI.md

 - pipeline environment variable: variables that will be used in different jobs within the pipeline.
 - job environment variable: variables that can be used within a job.
 - step environment variable: variables that will be used in several actions within the steps.
-For this case, we will be using the action environment variable.
-The `Build ad push` action contains the user and password variables which hold the data in `DOCKERHUB_USERNAME` and `DOCKERHUB_PASSWORD` secrets.
+For this case, we will be using the step environment variable.
+The `Build ad push` action contains the user variables which hold the data in `DOCKERHUB_USERNAME` secrets.
 To add secrets to your repository:
 - Navigate to the repository `Settings`.
 - On the left pane, select Secret >> Action.
 - Click `New repository secret`.
 - Give the secret a name, `DOCKERHUB_USERNAME` and enter your dockerhub username as the value.
 - Click `Add secret` button.
-- Repeat the above steps for `DOCKERHUB_PASSWORD`.

 Now we know what the contents are for, here is what this job does:
 - Checkout of the repository on the develop branch.
 - Navigate to the app directory.
-- Create an IMAGE_TAG environment variable from the short version of the latest git commit (7 digits hash).
+- Create an IMAGE_TAG environment variable from the short version of the latest git commit (7 digits hash)
-- Login to docker using `USER` and `PWD` step environment variables.
+- Login to docker
 - Build a docker image from the current context for linux/amd64 platform and tag it `sre-tblx`.
 - Tag the built image with the docker hub user to create a repository and append the image tag.
 - Deploy the docker image to the docker repository.